Axolotls are becoming very popular aquarium pets because of their unique and cute appearance with the flowing mane of gills attached to their head.

 Between the inbreeding and efforts to cross the axolotl with the tiger salamander to introduce some genetic diversity, the collection is also very different than the wild populations; not only are their genomes different, but they are highly domesticated and adapted to humans.

-What Would Happen If The Axolotl Went Extinct?
+What Would Happen If The Axolotls Went Extinct

 Axolotls are being studied extensively by scientists because of their ability to completely regenerate their entire body including parts of their brain.